DannieBGoode/opensx70/_posts/2019/02/2019-02-19-Analogueworks.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2019/02/santi-1.jpg)

 So when he told me he had something to show me...
+I was really happy.

 So here you have them, even though it is a first draft, I really really like the design, and the ideas that he brings to project.
 Our approach here is to make the design from outside, so I will try to fit the electronics once the design is more or less settled.